 Born and raised in London (UK), I completed undergraduate and masters degrees in Natural Sciences at the University of Cambridge, with a focus on geophysics, geology, and seismology.
 I moved to the US in 2010 to study at Harvard for one year to do a "special studentship" funded by a scholarship from Cambridge.
 I liked the US so much that I decided to stay on for graduate school (I also was a big fan of the charming American woman whom I would later marry).
-I completed a PhD in geophysics at Columbia University, spending the majority of my time conducting research at the Lamont-Doherty Earth Observatory.
+I completed a PhD in geophysics at Columbia University, spending the majority of my time conducting research at the Lamont-Doherty Earth Observatory, studying active rifting in Papua New Guinea and the deep structure of the Juan de Fuca spreading centre.
 I conducted post-doctoral research at Brown University, where I developed a novel methodology for jointly inverting multiple seismological data types to make detailed images of the upper mantle across the northwest to north-central US.
 As an assistant professor at UC Santa Barbara, I teach undergrad and graduate courses and supervise a wide-ranging research program with lots of opportunities for new faces!
 Other than pondering the mysteries of earthquakes and shallow Earth structure, I spend my time cooking, running, and cursing the ineptitude of the England football (soccer...) team.

 Assistant Professor, UC Santa Barbara (2016 - present)

 Postdoctoral Research Associate, Brown University (2016 - 2017)

 Graduate Research Fellow, LDEO Columbia University (2011 - 2016)

 MPhil, Columbia University, 2014